suffolklibraries/lgc/content/collections/events/more-than-mum-coffee-morning.md

     content:
       -
         type: text
-        text: 'Are you a mum who wants to make new friends?
-Be a part of a supportive and friendly group for women?'
+        text: 'Are you a mum who wants to make new friends? ' -
+    type: paragraph
+    content:
       -
-        type: hard_break
-      -
         type: text
-        text: 'Come to these coffee mornings to enjoy some coffee/tea and cake and relax while meeting other mums!'
+        text: 'Be a part of a supportive and friendly group for women.
+Come along to these coffee mornings on the first Friday of every month to enjoy some coffee or tea and cake and relax while meeting other mums!'
   -
-        type: hard_break
+    type: paragraph
   -
+    type: paragraph
+    content:
+      -
         type: text
-        text: 'There will be appearances from local services and networks too' -
+        text: 'There will be appearances from local services and networks too.'
+  -
     type: heading
     attrs: